stat6250-s17/course-questions-wiki/week-06/README.md

 - Answer (aoneill2-stat6250): There will be 6 records altogether, containing the available values from the other variable or variables from each of the files.
 - Question (yyan11−stat6250): How Match-Merging Selects Data?
 - Answer (yyan11−stat6250): Generally speaking, during match-merging, SAS sequentially checks each observation of each data set to see whether the BY values match, and then writes the combined observation to the new data set.
+- Question (cyuan10-stat6250): How are duplicative records handled?
+Is this something that will be called out in any way during the table merge step or compilation step?